JimLynchCodes/Titanium-Lambda/README.md

 ## The Meta Project
-The Stars Wars endpoint could be switched out for any asynchronous api (series / combination of api calls).
+The Star Wars endpoint could be switched out for any asynchronous api (or series / combination of api calls).
 This is a great example of how to make clean, thoroughly testsed Nodejs microserverices that are performant, efficient, and _actually_ do scale to any amount of traffic all on their own.
-This project is a specific start wars implementation of a more generic entrprise nodejs lambda architecture with automated tests, and integration with AWS devops services.
+This project is a tangible manifestation of the teachings of Titanium Lambda.

-## Why?
+## Why Titanium Lambda?
-This project was the result of Jim sitting down and saying, "if I was THE serverless guy for a company, and I needed to create a process for how we should build solid, thoroughly tested and dependable lambda services, how would I do it?".
-I've used popular CI platforms like Team City, Jenkins, or Travis, but I've found going all-out AWS leads to a nice and simple integration between your CI pipeline and the actual deployed lambda environment(s).
-Whenenver I need to start a new type of automated test I'll often come back here, copy/paste a simple test file, and go from there.
+When it comes to working with AWS Lambda, there are't a lot of "enterprise level" tutorials.
+Many people learn the basics, upload some code right into the web console, and stop there thinking that's all there is to building Lambda functions.
+It can be tough figuring out how to deploy efficiently, being disciplined enough to write all the various automated tests, and being aware of where to look when things go wrong.
+You want to step up your serverless game and build robust, legit Lambda functions then this guide is for you.

+# What are we selling?
+Nothing!
+Titanium Lambda is totally free to use and is not influenced by commercial interests.
+Titanium Lambda was a result of Jim Lynch working professionally with the tools, honing his skills, and over time formulating this guide as a way of organizing his thoughts and building somewhat of a "turnkey" development process for his own personal and professional lambda functions.
+If you like this project, feel free to [tweet to Jim](https://twitter.com/WebWhizJim) and say thanks. :)

 ## The CodeStar Dashboard